-Suburban provides drinking water for its La Mirada Service Area (City of La Mirada and portions of La Habra and Buena Park) from its wells in the Main San Gabriel Groundwater Basin and the Central Groundwater Basin.
-Suburban also purchases supplemental drinking water from California Domestic Water Company (Cal Domestic).
-Cal Domestic water comes from wells in the Main San Gabriel Groundwater Basin.
+Suburban provides drinking water for its La Mirada service area (City of La Mirada and portions of La Habra, Fullerton and Buena Park) from its wells in the Main San Gabriel Groundwater Basin and the Central Groundwater Basin.

-Suburban and Cal Domestic have completed source water assessments in accordance with the federal Safe Drinking Water Act.
+Suburban has completed source water assessments in accordance with the federal Safe Drinking Water Act.
 The purpose of the source water assessment is to promote source water protection by identifying types of activities in the proximity of sources which could pose a threat to the water quality.

-Suburban and Cal Domestic source water assessments were completed in 2002 and concluded that groundwater sources are most vulnerable to the following activities or facilities associated with contaminants detected in the water supply: leaking underground storage tanks, known contaminant plumes from industrial waste discharges, and gas stations.
+Suburban's source water assessment was completed in 2002 and concluded that groundwater sources are most vulnerable to the following activities or facilities associated with contaminants detected in the water supply: leaking underground storage tanks, known contaminant plumes from industrial waste discharges, and gas stations.
 In addition, the sources are considered most vulnerable to the following activities and facilities not associated with contaminants detected in the water supply: pesticide/ fertilizer/petroleum storage and transfer areas, metal and machine shops, and agricultural drainage.